fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 [**webhook**](https://docs.github.com/en/rest/reference/actions#create-a-workflow-dispatch-event)
 (i.e. a POST request you send to a GitHub API URL.)

-🙂 Luckily, Ghost comes with the built-in ability to send webhooks when content changes happen.
+🙂&nbsp;&nbsp;Luckily, Ghost comes with the built-in ability to send webhooks when content changes happen.

-🙃 ***Un*luckily**, though, Ghost doesn't let you customize the payload that goes in the webhook requests it sends, and GitHub **requires** a certain field to be present telling it which `ref` (usually a branch) you are referring to.
+🙃&nbsp;&nbsp;***Un*luckily**, though, Ghost doesn't let you customize the payload that goes in the webhook requests it sends, and GitHub **requires** a certain field to be present telling it which `ref` (usually a branch) you are referring to.

 Bottom line: **after changing things _on Ghost_, you need to trigger a build manually**.